ROCm/rocBLAS/docs/how-to/what-is-rocblas.rst

 Bitwise reproducible results in rocBLAS can be obtained under the following conditions:

- - Identical GFX target ISA
+* Identical GFX target ISA
- - Single HIP stream active per rocBLAS handle
+* Single HIP stream active per rocBLAS handle
- - Identical ROCm versions
+* Identical ROCm versions
- - Disable atomic operations ( Refer section :ref:`Atomic Operations`)
+* Disable atomic operations ( for more infromation, see :ref:`Atomic Operations`)

 By default rocBLAS may use atomic operations to achieve better performance in some functions.